Procedures for Students, Faculty and Support Staff who Test Positive:

 - Parents/guardians and staff must cooperate with the LHD for purposes of conducting contact tracing or any outbreak pursuant to the Control of Communicable Disease Code, 77 Illinois Administrative Code 690.

-- All close contacts to a confirmed case of COVID-19 will be placed in quarantine for 14 days and monitored daily by the LHD for the onset of any signs and symptoms of COVID-19 .
+All close contacts to a confirmed case of COVID-19 will be placed in quarantine for 14 days and monitored daily by the LHD for the onset of any signs and symptoms of COVID-19 .
 Testing of close contacts is also recommended and where possible, should be facilitated by the school/day care/LHD.
 CDC does not recommend universal testing of all students and staff.
 See CDC’s Interim Considerations for testing in schools.
+Any close contacts that have had a lab confirmed COVID-19 diagnoses within the past 90 days will not be required to quarantine.

 Procedures for Temporary Closure and Environmental Cleaning and Disinfection when a Confirmed or Possible Case of COVID-19 is Identified in a School/Day Care: